 Article 68: Parties that don't accept an administrative punishment decision, a decision on administrative compulsion measures, or an administrative permitting decision may apply for a reconsideration to the organ at the level above the one making the decision within 60 days of the date on which they receive the decision; those who don't accept the reconsideration decision may raise a suit in the people's courts within 15 days from the date on which they receive the written reconsideration decision.

-Article 69: State security organ staff who abuse their power, neglect their duties or misuse their power to benefit friends and family, or who illegally detain others, extract a confession by means of torture, obtain evidence by means of violence, or leak state secrets, commercial secrets or individual private information in violation of the regulations shall, are to be pursued for criminal responsibility in accordance with the law where a crime is constituted; and where a crime is not constituted, they shall be sanctioned in accordance with law.
+Article 69: State security organ staff who abuse their power, neglect their duties or misuse their power to benefit friends and family, or who illegally detain others, extract a confession by means of torture, obtain evidence by means of violence, or leak state secrets, work secrets, commercial secrets or individual private information in violation of the regulations shall, are to be pursued for criminal responsibility in accordance with the law where a crime is constituted; and where a crime is not constituted, they shall be sanctioned in accordance with law.